-The Governors will approve the RSE policy and hold the Headmaster to account for its implementation.
+The Governors will approve the RSE policy and hold the Head to account for its implementation.

-The Headmaster and RSE Team
+The Head and RSE Team

-The Headmaster is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of RSE (see section 6).
-The

-Headmaster and RSE Team will work together to reviewing and update the RSE Policy.
-This will include consulting parents and including them in a review before approving the policy.
+The Head is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from non-statutory components of RSE (see section 6).
+The Head and RSE Team will work together to review and update the RSE Policy.